Competitor Best Practices

 After you have completed a draft of the executive summary, work on the most relevant items in the outline.
 For example, if your opportunity is largely dependent on distribution to consumers, concentrate on that part of the outline.
 If instead, your opportunity is a technical item to be sold to relatively few customers, concentrate on the manufacturing portion of the outline.
 The financial section of the plan need not be extensive but should include expected revenue, profit and, of course, the investment required.
 Don’t forget to include notes on your key assumptions like selling price, cost of production, customer service costs and, if applicable, customer retention rates.

 After you have worked on the most relevant parts of the outline, you will probably find that the executive summary should be revised.
 When you feel that both the summary and the plan answer the major questions about your opportunity, let someone else read it.
 If it is still satisfactory, it is probably ready for submission.
 Keep in mind that a clear logical plan is far better than one that lacks clarity but is full of detail.
 Plans are evaluated by clarity of content and not by length.

-Each applicant that is selected as a finalist will advance to the final day of competition where each will make a 15-minute presentation to the panel of judges.
+Each applicant that is selected as a qualifier will advance to the final day of competition where each will make a 15-minute presentation to the panel of judges.
 Use no more than 10 minutes for the presentation and use the balance of the time for answering the judges’ questions.
 Also, keep your answers short so that all judges can ask questions in the time available.

 The most useful feedback that our judges can give you are comments on how to improve your business opportunity, improve the probability of getting financing, and improve your plan and presentation.
 To keep focus on improving opportunities for startups, the judges will not comment on why your plan was or was not chosen for an award.